You might have bought Flex Seal Tape for your project after seeing the infomercial that claims – Flex Seal Tape can stick to almost anything.

-You may think Flex Tape would work perfectly on radiator hoses, but this is not true.
+Many homeowners and DIYers think Flex Tape would work perfectly fine on radiator hoses, but this is not true.

-The Flex-Seal brand advises against using Flex Tape on these types of hoses and surfaces that are either too hot or too cold.
+The Flex-Seal brand advises against using Flex Tape on hoses and surfaces that are either too hot or too cold.

 The high pressure from the mechanism will cause leaks, while constant exposure to heat will stop the Flex Tape from setting entirely.

-The pressure and heat from these types of tanks will eventually cause Flex Tape to no longer stick.
+The pressure and heat from these types of tanks will eventually cause the taping to no longer stick.
 Not only that, but this could be a safety hazard as well.

-If you try patching up a hole in your tank with Flex Tape, any gas or oil content can still leak through – because Flex Tape is strong enough to bond materials together but not prevent other elements from passing through.
+If you try patching up a hole in your tank with Flex Tape, any gas or oil content can still leak through – because it’s strong enough to bond materials together but not good enough at preventing other elements from passing through.

 6- Surfaces with Grease Oil or Chemicals

-Flex Tape does not adhere well to greasy or oily surfaces.
-The tape is also not effective when used with harsh chemicals like acids, mineral spirits, and acetone.
+Flex Tape does not adhere well to greasy or oily surfaces and also when used with harsh chemicals like acids, mineral spirits, and acetone.

 If you want to use Flex Tape on a typically sticky surface that has somehow come into contact with chemicals, grease, or oil, it’s good to clean the surface first.